Stillness is not dependent on the mind being silent.

 If this scenario resonates with you, join the club!
 The misconception that meditation requires a completely silent mind is a major roadblock for many beginners.

 “Silence and stillness are not dependent on the mind being quiet.
-There’s a deeper silence and stillness in you.” – Adyashanti
+There’s a deeper silence and stillness already in you.” – Adyashanti

 “Silence and stillness are not states and therefore cannot be produced or created.
 Silence is the non-state in which all states arise and subside.
 Silence, stillness and awareness are not states and can never be perceived in their totality as objects.
 Silence is itself the eternal witness without form or attributes.
 As you rest more profoundly as the witness, all objects take on their natural functionality, and awareness becomes free of the mind’s compulsive contractions and identifications.
 It returns to its natural non-state of Presence.” – Adyashanti